On the

 the phrase openness to procreation.
 This is not to say that every

-sexual act must produce a child.
-It means that the fundamental meaning
+sexual act must produce a child but that every sexual act should

 of sexuality is in its procreative functionrather than as something